Rotaerk/haskellTutorial/Chapter2.md

   For instance, addition is associative.
 As in, `2 + 3 + 4` can be evaluated as `(2 + 3) + 4` or as
   `2 + (3 + 4)` and you get `9` either way.
 However, Haskell requires a convention be chosen even for associative operators, so the standard `(+)` operator is (arbitrarily) defined as left-associative.
 - An operator is **non-associative** if it can't be chained at all.
-Haskell will give you an error message if you attempt to chain a non-associative operator.
+The compiler will give you an error message if you attempt to chain a non-associative operator.

 Haskell allows you to use a so-called **fixity declaration** to declare the associativity of a bound